repalash/threepipe/README.md

   - [DeviceOrientationControlsPlugin](#deviceorientationcontrolsplugin) - Adds a controlsMode to the mainCamera for device orientation controls(gyroscope rotation control).
   - [PointerLockControlsPlugin](#pointerlockcontrolsplugin) - Adds a controlsMode to the mainCamera for pointer lock controls.
   - [ThreeFirstPersonControlsPlugin](#threefirstpersoncontrolsplugin) - Adds a controlsMode to the mainCamera for first person controls from threejs.
+  - [GLTFKHRMaterialVariantsPlugin](#gltfkhrmaterialvariantsplugin) - Support using for variants from KHR_materials_variants extension in gltf models.
   - [Rhino3dmLoadPlugin](#rhino3dmloadplugin) - Add support for loading .3dm files
   - [PLYLoadPlugin](#plyloadplugin) - Add support for loading .ply files
   - [STLLoadPlugin](#stlloadplugin) - Add support for loading .stl files